openwisp/openwisp-monitoring/README.rst

 This check is **disabled by default**.
 You can enable auto creation of this check by setting the `OPENWISP_MONITORING_AUTO_IPERF <#OPENWISP_MONITORING_AUTO_IPERF>`_ to ``True``.

-You can also `add the iperf check and it's alert settings
+You can also `add the iperf check
 <#add-checks-and-alert-settings-from-the-device-page>`_ directly from the device page.

 It also supports tuning of various parameters.